Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 - When `pip install package-name` is run, pip chooses a distribution file and installs it in the environment
 - Doing `python -m pip install package-name` is basically the same as `pip install package-name`
 - pip tracks metadata to allow for easy uninstallation and updating of packages
-- pip is bundled together with Python 3.x, making it even easier to use
+- pip is bundled together with Python 3.x, making it even more easier to use
+- pip can install a package from a source distribution (`.tar.gz`) or a wheel distribution (`.whl`)

 ---